CONNECTICUT

 What Happened

-The Connecticut House passed House Bill 5289 on Thursday, a measure that would eliminate the longstanding requirement that towns and cities publish legal notices in print newspapers.
-Under the bill, municipalities would instead be required to post such notices on their official websites, with print publication becoming optional rather than mandatory.
+The Connecticut House of Representatives approved legislation Thursday removing the mandate that towns and cities publish legal notices in print newspapers.
+Under the measure, municipalities would post required notices on their official websites.
+Local governments could still choose to publish notices in print outlets voluntarily.

 Zoom Out